A Jedi's Fight - A Star Wars Fan Fiction Story

 General Madine pressed several buttons in front of him.
 In the middle of the table a holographic image of the Palomintar system popped up.
 Madine amplified Palomintar Four, the forth planet of the system.

 Chati walked over to Madine's seat.
 She pointed at some spots.
 Automatically the area she pointed out amplified and the attendees got a clear view of the area she meant.
+While Chati pointed at the areas, Wedge quickly added some caption to the amplified view.

 Again Chati's face had turned red.
 General Madine put his hand on the young girl's arm.